The C.A. Service Sponsorship Group

 Tradition Eleven: Public Relations & Personal Anonymity

-Tradition Eleven (Short): Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, television and films.
-(What about the Internet?)
+Tradition Eleven (Short): Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of all public media.
 Tradition Eleven (Long): Our relations with the general public should be characterized by personal anonymity.
-We think A.A. ought to avoid sensational…
+We think A.A. ought to avoid sensational advertising.
+Our names and pictures as…

 Read more